 Mini-split smells are obvious, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
-Heating and cooling equipment shouldn’t smell when functioning normally.
-When you identify a bad smell coming from your mini-split, get in touch with a trusted HVAC technician when you can.
+Heating and cooling equipment shouldn’t smell when running normally.
+When you notice a bad smell coming from your mini-split, get in touch with a trusted HVAC technician when you can.

 1. Musty or Moldy Smell